johnpiapian/todo-react-express/README.md

 Others: Jwt, Bcrypt <br/>

 ## Frontend
-The frontend for this project was built using React, which is a popular and powerful JavaScript library for building user interfaces.
-React is known for its speed, scalability, and flexibility, making it a great choice for developing complex and interactive applications.
+The frontend for this project utilizes React, a powerful JavaScript library known for its speed, scalability, and flexibility.
+React is combined with Next.js, a framework that adds features like server-side rendering and routing.
+This combination offers a powerful toolkit for building complex and interactive applications with enhanced performance and SEO capabilities.

+Library: React
-Framework: React
+Framework: Nextjs